 - Attend pre-application meetings conducted as part of an application review, early coordination meetings, and meetings conducted pursuant to SEA 368 that is administered by the DNR Division of Water.

 The job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee.
 Other duties, responsibilities and activities may change or be assigned at any time.
+Reasonable accommodations may be made to enable individuals with disabilities to interview and to perform the essential functions of this role.

 What You’ll Need for Success: